Dog Breeds and Home Insurance: Restrictions, Coverage & Pet-Friendly Insurers

 Find your best options in less than 2 minutes

-Owning a dog is one of life's great joys — but it can also complicate your homeowners insurance in ways most pet owners don't anticipate.
+Owning a dog is one of life's great joys, but it can also complicate your homeowners insurance in ways most pet owners don't anticipate.
 Certain breeds, including pit bulls, rottweilers, and German shepherds, are commonly restricted or excluded by major insurers, often resulting in higher premiums, limited liability coverage, or outright policy denial.
-With the average dog bite claim now costing over $69,000, the financial stakes are very real.
+With the average dog bite claim now exceeding $65,000 and insurers paying out a record $1.86 billion in 2025, the financial stakes are very real.

 In this guide, you'll learn exactly which breeds raise red flags with insurers, how dog bite liability coverage works within a standard homeowners policy, and which pet-friendly insurance companies evaluate your dog as an individual rather than a statistic.
+We'll also cover the latest 2026 state laws that ban breed-based insurance discrimination so you know your rights.
 Whether you're shopping for new coverage or worried about your existing policy, this article will help you make informed decisions and protect both your pet and your finances.

 Key Pinch Points

-• Pit bulls, rottweilers, and Dobermans are most commonly restricted
+• Pit bulls, rottweilers, and cane corsos top most insurer restriction lists

-• State Farm, USAA, and Chubb don't use breed restriction lists
+• State Farm, Chubb, and USAA don't use blanket breed restrictions

 Compare Home Insurance Plans in Ohio